 - Reducing the environmental impacts caused by transporting large volumes of one-use disposable batteries around the world.

-Next time you come across old, non-rechargeable batteries, set them aside and make time to take them down to your nearest drop off point.
+Next time you come across old, non-rechargeable batteries, set them aside and make time to take them down to your nearest drop off /collection points.
 For the occasions where you are undertaking large jobs such as decluttering your home or moving out, we understand it can be tempting to throw your old batteries into your Just Skips skip bin along with all your other junk.